Madan Mohan (composer): 1950s: Breakthrough

-In 1957 he came out with a film named Dekh Kabira Roya in which the legendary singer Manna Dey gave his voice to the melodious Kaun Aaya Mere Man Ke Dwaare and unforgettable numbers like Tum Bin Jeevan Kaisa Jeevan in the film Bawarchi.
-In addition to that, he had Lata sing Tu Pyaar Kare Ya Thukraaye and Meri Veena Tum Bin Roye numbers, and he used Talat Mahmood for the song Hum Se Aaya Na Gaya in the same movie.
-Once in an interview Manna Dey recalled that Madan Mohan asked him to take special care when singing Kaun Aaya Mere Man Ke Dwaare.
+In 1957, he composed the soundtrack of the film Dekh Kabira Roya, in which the legendary singer Manna Dey gave his voice to the melodious "Kaun Aaya Mere Man Ke Dwaare".
+In addition to that, he had Lata Mangeshkar sing "Tu Pyaar Kare Ya Thukraaye" and "Meri Veena Tum Bin Roye", while Talat Mahmood sung the song "Hum Se Aaya Na Gaya".
+Once, in an interview, Manna Dey recalled that Madan Mohan asked him to take special care while he was recording "Kaun Aaya Mere Man Ke Dwaare".